thredded/thredded/DEMO.md

     script/deploy-demo-app

-By default this deploys the master branch (it has to create a temporary copy of a branch)
+By default this deploys the main branch (it has to create a temporary copy of a branch)

 You need push access to the heroku app.